jonathan-robertson/lockedarchive/README.md

 # Purpose
-I really just want a way to store my family's personal information online in a way that's made easy to access without sacrificing any security.
+I really just want to store my family's personal information online in a way that's easy to access without sacrificing any security.

 # Design Goals